TheMaster1127/HTH/README.md

 Some features haven't been fully tested but should work include:

 - getDataFromEndpoint(data, endpoint) this function allows you to get and send data to or from an endpoint.
 It will also return data.
 ONLY if you are running a backend which will be generated in a python file in the same dir!
-- isMobileDevice will check if its a mobile device no need for parameters
+- isMobileDevice will check if it's a mobile device no need for parameters
 - Abs
 - ACos
 - ASin